nextapps-de/flexsearch/doc/worker.md

-<a name="webworker"></a>
 ## Worker Parallelism (Browser + Node.js)

-The new worker model from v0.7.0 is divided into "fields" from the document (1 worker = 1 field index).
-This way the worker becomes able to solve tasks (subtasks) completely.
-The downside of this paradigm is they might not have been perfect balanced in storing contents (fields may have different length of contents).
-On the other hand there is no indication that balancing the storage gives any advantage (they all require the same amount in total).
+The internal worker model is distributed by document fields and will solve subtasks in parallel.

 When using a document index, then just apply the option "worker":

 ```js
 const index = new Document({
     index: ["tag", "name", "title", "text"],